History

 Advocacy

 AUPO played a critical role in creating the National Eye Institute (NEI) and in 1993, a request was made to AUPO to contribute to the National Alliance for Eye and Vision Research (NAEVR) / Alliance for Eye and Vision Research (AEVR).
 As an advocacy/educational organization devoted to vision science research and its funding, especially by the NEI, AUPO has maintained a commitment to this organization and provides an annual allocation.
 In recent years, the Executive Vice President of AUPO occupies a position on the Board of Directors of NAEVR/AEVR.
-AUPO is regularly consulted by prominent professional organizations regarding its positions on issues deemed important to academic ophthalmology.
-After Board review and approval, AUPO may agree to be a signatory on letters and white papers of especial merit to our constituency.
+AUPO is regularly consulted by prominent professional organizations regarding its positions on issues deemed important to academic ophthalmology and is a signatory on letters and white papers of especial merit to our constituency.
+An Advocacy Committee was established in 2024 to advance positions of importance to academic ophthalmology.

 Leadership Development